CenterPoint Energy Preparing for Impacts from Tropical Storm Francine Across Gulf Coast Service Area

 Preparing for Severe Weather: Key Actions

-As part of its storm preparedness efforts, CenterPoint is taking the following actions:
+As part of its continuing preparedness efforts ahead of the next wave of forecasted storms later this week, CenterPoint is taking the following actions:

-• Monitoring severe weather 24/7: The Meteorology team continues to track weather forecast developments, and the company is updating response efforts as conditions evolve.
+• Monitoring severe weather 24/7: The Meteorology team continues to track severe weather, including forecasts for significant rain, storm winds and thunderstorms, and will update response efforts as conditions evolve.

-• Coordinating with local officials: CenterPoint is providing updates to local officials and emergency management partners.
+• Coordinating with local officials: CenterPoint continues to coordinate with local officials and emergency management partners on preparedness efforts.

 About CenterPoint Energy, Inc.